cogment/cogment-doc/src/cogment/tutorial/1-bootstrap-and-data-structures.md

 The Cogment command line interface (CLI) includes a simple tool to generate the base files and folder structures for a Cogment app.
 The first thing we'll do is use it to create an app with 2 AIs able to play games of RPS.

 Using Cogment's terminology, we will create 2 actors sharing a single implementation picking a random move for each round.
-We will develop a **service actor** implementation which is well suited for AIs and no **client actor** implementation which would be required for an interactive actor, for exemple, an actor controlled by a Human player.
+We will develop a **service actor** implementation which is well suited for AIs rather than a **client actor** implementation, which would be required for an interactive actor; for exemple, an actor controlled by a Human player.
 In the [step 5](../5-human-player) we will create such implementation.

 Run the following to bootstrap the app in a `rps` directory: